Convergence of uniform triangulations under the Cardy embedding: Preliminaries

 Given $\mesh>0$ and a Jordan domain $D$, let $D^\mesh$ be the $\mesh$-approximation of $D$ (see Section~\ref{subsec:notation}).
 Let $\omega^\mesh$ be a Bernoulli-$\frac12$ site percolation on $D^\mesh$, namely, each inner vertex of $D^\mesh$ is colored red or blue independently with probability $\frac12$.
-Let $\Gamma^\mesh$ be the loop ensembles of $\omega^\mesh$ with monochromatic blue boundary condition. \begin{theorem}[\cite{camia-newman-sle6}] As $\mesh\to 0$, $\Gamma^\mesh$ converge in law to a random variable $\Gamma$ in $\cL(D)$ in the $\BB d^{\op L}_d$-metric (see Section~\ref{subsec:pre}), where $d$ is the Euclidean metric on $D$. \end{theorem} We take Theorem~\ref{emb-thm:CLE} as our definition of $\CLE_6$ on $D$. \begin{definition}[$\CLE_6$] A random variable in $\cL(D)$ with the law of $\Gamma$ is called a \emph{$\CLE_6$ on $D$ with monochromatic blue boundary condition}.
+Let $\Gamma^\mesh$ be the loop ensembles of $\omega^\mesh$ with monochromatic blue boundary condition. \xncomment{Let $\cL(D)$ be the space of loop ensembles on $D\cup \bdy D$ endowed with the $\BB d^{\op L}_d$-metric (see Section~\ref{subsec:pre}), where $d$ is the Euclidean metric on $D$.
+Note that $\cL(D)$ is complete and separable; see \cite[Section 2.2]{camia-newman-sle6}.} \begin{theorem}[\cite{camia-newman-sle6}] As $\mesh\to 0$, $\Gamma^\mesh$ converge in law to a random variable $\Gamma$ in $\cL(D)$ in the $\BB d^{\op L}_d$-metric. \end{theorem} We take Theorem~\ref{emb-thm:CLE} as our definition of $\CLE_6$ on $D$. \begin{definition}[$\CLE_6$] A random variable in $\cL(D)$ with the law of $\Gamma$ is called a \emph{$\CLE_6$ on $D$ with monochromatic blue boundary condition}.
 A random variable with the law of the loop ensemble obtained by reversing the orientation of each loop in $\Gamma$ is called a \emph{$\CLE_6$ on $D$ with monochromatic red boundary condition}. \end{definition}

 For $\Gamma$ in Definition~\ref{def:CLE}, with probability 1, for each $z\in D$, the loop whose range is the single point $z$ belongs to $\Gamma$.
 We call these loops trivial loops in $\Gamma$.
 There are countably many nontrivial loops in $\Gamma$ almost surely, whose $\BB d^{u}_d$-closure equals $\Gamma$.
 Throughout the paper when we declare a loop $\ell\in \Gamma$ we always assume that $\ell$ is a nontrivial loop.